 Painting fireplace doors turns out to be super easy and once you have the supplies and have cleaned the area you want to paint and covered the hearth, it just takes a very small amount of time!

 Update 2020: The paint job is still holding up and worked well to cover the brass long term.
+These DIY fireplace doors are a great way to get rid of the dated brass fireplace doors without a full makeover.

 Hope you enjoyed this easy, DIY home decor project.
 Have you done any similar projects?
 Also do you keep domestic fire blankets near your fireplace?
 I have heard that they are a convenient and effective way to extinguish fires but I didn’t even know about them until recently!
+Anyway, happy painting!